|

 world as adventurers or as craftsfolk dwelling in human-dominated

+communities.
 Shield dwarves are raised in tight family units, with clan elders

 playing a diminishing role in overseeing their upbringing.
 Book learning